Finnish for busy people

 ihminen ihmisiin tavallinen tavallisiin

-2.7.
-One syllable words: replace the first vowel with -ihin
+2.6.
+One syllable words ending in two vowels: replace a vowel with -ihin

 Words of one syllable can have a long vowel (e.g. maa, suu) or a diphthong (e.g. työ, suo).
-For these words, you will remove the first vowel of the word and add -ihin.
+For all of these words, you will remove a vowel of the word and add -ihin.
+However, which vowel is removed depends on the word in question.

 Word PL Illative Word PL Illative